|Cloud, Digital, SaaS, Enterprise 2.0, Enterprise Software, CIO, Social Media, Mobility, Trends, Markets, Thoughts, Technologies, Outsourcing|

 Linkedin Facebook Twitter Google Profile

-Monday, December 13, 2004maintaining security in personal computers in the internet environment.
+Schneier on Security - Safe Computing With PC/Laptop & InternetBruce Scheiner, the celebrated security expert has come with a practical note on maintaining security in personal computers in the internet environment.
 Excerpts with edits and my views added:

 A dozen things you can do to improve your security.